 “Adiyogi is here to liberate you from disease, discomfort and poverty-above all, from the very process of life and death”

 This might interest you-Physical, Mental, and Spiritual health benefits of Yoga

-Adiyogi statue is made of steel, it is not just for aesthetics but also has its geometric significance.
-It was made by a unique way of crafting a metal statue
+The construction of Adiyogi statue is from steel, and it is not just for aesthetics but also has its geometric significance.
+It’s making was in a unique way of crafting a metal statue

-The remarkable grand structure of Adiyogi is estimated to weigh around 500 tons!
+The remarkable grand structure of Adiyogi weighs around 500 tons!

 We can see in Adiyogi history that Lord Shiva as the first yogi – the originator of yoga.
-He was the one who put this seed into the human intellect and started yoga which makes a difference in us to attain harmony between intellect and body.
+He was the one who put this seed into the human intellect and started yoga.
+This makes a difference in us to attain harmony between intellect and body.

 The most prevalent posture of Lord Shiva is the posture of Adiyogi in contemplation.
-He is unceasingly engaged in the state of Samadhi or Nischala (without any movements).
+He is unceasingly engages in the state of Samadhi or Nischala (without any movements).
 Shiva is an entity beyond the temporal physical presence.
-To form a happy and serene world, humankind must know that genuine prosperity can only be found inside, and they must be propelled and enabled with the fundamental tools to turn inwards.
+To form a happy and serene world, humankind must know that one can only find genuine prosperity from inside, and they must propell and enable with the fundamental tools to turn inwards.

-Travelling through the process of Yoga, a spiritual aspirant creates the two critical qualities specifically Viraga (determination) and Vairagya (detachment).
-He is engaged with his internal self, travelling towards interminable bliss or Ananda.
+As a result, travelling through the process of Yoga, spiritual aspirant creates the two critical qualities specifically Viraga (determination) and Vairagya (detachment).
+He engages with his internal self, travelling towards interminable bliss or Ananda.

 Therefore, Lord Shiva is the encapsulation of Yoga, and the term Adiyogi embodies assimilation or the state of flawlessness which perfectly applies to Him.